-The integration of AI into healthcare is rapidly expanding, promising to transform patient care and health outcomes.
+The integration of artificial intelligence into healthcare is rapidly expanding, promising to transform patient care and health outcomes.
 Despite its potential benefits, concerns about potential negative consequences are gaining prominence as AI becomes more prevalent in the healthcare landscape.
-This article explores some of the risks and challenges associated with the increasing reliance on AI over humans in healthcare.
+This article explores some of the risks and challenges associated with the increasing reliance on Artificial Intelligence over humans in healthcare.

 1. Injuries and Errors